theboycoder/-OLD-Yieldblox-Community-Guide-/YieldbloxPlatformGuide.md

 When borrowing, users deposit assets into the lending pool and withdraw assets they wish to borrow from the pool.
 To repay, the borrower returns the borrowed assets to the lending pool.
 Then they are allowed to withdraw their collateral if they choose.

-Click on the asset you want to borrow and enter the amount to borrow
+Click on the asset you want to borrow and enter the amount to borrow.

 ![Untitled-2021-12-22-1013-borrow](https://user-images.githubusercontent.com/45983304/150629982-0c29a6fb-1096-437e-bf83-99dba9ce89f3.png)

-Continue the borrow confirmation after entering the borrow amount for the asset
+Continue the borrow confirmation after entering the borrow amount for the asset.

 ![144a78ae779fca8aefb7ed6b93caa92b](https://user-images.githubusercontent.com/45983304/150630169-e623568e-2ba7-481a-9b84-6be7d12c8765.png)

-Confirm the borrowing asset transaction
+Confirm the borrowing asset transaction.

 ![confirm borrow](https://user-images.githubusercontent.com/45983304/150630240-2368fc71-10fc-4b10-8823-3ceb8d3869b8.png)